hashicorp/terraform-provider-aws/website/docs/d/internet_gateway.html.markdown

 `attachments` are also exported with the following attributes, when there are relevants:
 Each attachment supports the following:

-* `owner_id` - The ID of the AWS account that owns the internet gateway.
+* `owner_id` - ID of the AWS account that owns the internet gateway.
-* `state` - The current state of the attachment between the gateway and the VPC.
+* `state` - Current state of the attachment between the gateway and the VPC.
 Present only if a VPC is attached
-* `vpc_id` - The ID of an attached VPC.
+* `vpc_id` - ID of an attached VPC.

 ## Timeouts